Serpentiel/arikawa-boilerplate/SECURITY.md

 # Security Policy

-go-cli has adopted this security disclosure and response policy to ensure we responsibly handle critical issues.
+arikawa-boilerplate has adopted this security disclosure and response policy to ensure we responsibly handle critical issues.

 <!-- markdownlint-disable -->